Sparse hierarchical interaction learning with epigraphical projection: Experiments

 The algorithmic performance is evaluated on two simulated datasets.
-The first one is composed with $N=30$ features, the first 10 main features are non-zeros and the interaction ratio is $\rho=3.45\%$ (Dataset30-345).
-The second dataset is of size $N=100$, the first 30 features are non-zeros and the interaction ratio is $\rho=0.30\%$ (Dataset100-030).
+The first one is composed of $N=30$ features, the first 10 main features are non-zeros and the interaction ratio is $\rho=3.45\%$ (Dataset30-345).
+The second dataset is of size $N=100$, the first 30 features are non-zeros and the interaction ratio is $\rho=0.30\%$ (Dataset100-030). {The interaction ratio is calculated as the non-zero interaction number divided by the possible interaction number in $\overline{\boldsymbol{\Theta}}$ (i.e.~$N(N-1)/2$).}